cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 This section provides a suggested route to implementing the improvements recommended in the analysis sections.

-The top documentation recommendations for this project are:
+The top-level documentation recommendations for this project are:

 - Fill gaps in instructional documentation for all stakeholder roles, including project contributors.
 - Organize and "signpost" documentation by role and task so that stakeholders can find documentation that supports their roles' activities.